 Your pooch may be able to pull his or her own weight and carry a small backpack with poo bags and treats.
 Mine always keep my car keys (they are far less likely to lose them than I am!).
 If your dog hasn’t worn a pack before, start slow and light, then work up to them carrying a moderate weight.
 It is recommended that dogs not carry more than 10% of their own body weight.
 This means my 43 lb Dalmatian can comfortably carry a water bottle, my keys, and some treats.

 Some areas will allow for off-leash hiking.
-This can be an incredible adventure, but needs some preparation, too.
-Most importantly, ensure your dog has a VERY solid recall.
-They need to come when you call them, reliably, and not just in your yard/house, but when there are distractions around.
-If your dog starts chasing a squirrel and totally ignores you, they could run onto a road, or into another hazard, or get lost!
+This can be an incredible adventure, but it needs some preparation, too.
+Most importantly, ensure your dog has an excellent recall.
+They need to come reliably when you call them, not just in your yard/house, but when there are distractions around.
+If your dog starts chasing a squirrel and totally ignores you, they could run onto a road, into another hazard, or get lost!

-Being out in nature is wonderful, but it can bring risks.
-Talk to your veterinary team to ensure your pet is protected against anything they might encounter.
-Dogs who are exposed to streams, puddles and/or wildlife (e.g. rodents, raccoons) urine or faeces may need different vaccines and parasite prevention.
-Similarly, your pooch may need different flea, tick, and heartworm prevention depending on where you live or where you plan to travel.
+Being out in nature is lovely, but it can bring risks.
+Talk to your veterinary team to protect your pet against anything they might encounter.
+Dogs exposed to streams, puddles and/or wildlife (e.g. rodents, raccoons), urine or faeces may need different vaccines and parasite prevention.
+Similarly, your pooch may need other flea, tick, and heartworm prevention depending on where you live or where you plan to travel.
 Your veterinary team will be able to work with you to protect your precious pal.

 * The initial topic for this article was suggested to us by the Gabor Shoe Company.
 They provided us with the infographics that have been used in this article.
-There was no sponsorship agreement for this article, and Roguetrippers has no opinion on their footwear at this time.
+There was no sponsorship agreement for this article, and Roguetrippers has no opinion on their footwear.
 This article should not be viewed as an endorsement of their products.
-However, after viewing their website and customer reviews, we would be interested to try these boots for our next hiking adventures.